 Representatives from the Michigan Secretary of State's Office will administer the written driver’s license test (in English only).
-Please check the Driver’s License section of the International Center’s website several days in advance of the test so you will know what documents to bring to the test and will have time to gather these documents if necessary.
+Please check What to Bring to the On-Campus Michigan Driver's License Written Test website several days in advance of the test so you will know what documents to bring to the test and will have time to gather these documents if necessary.

 You cannot apply for a Michigan State ID at this workshop.
-If you’d like to take the written test in other languages, you will have to take it at a branch office of the Michigan Secretary of State.
+If you’d like to take the written test in languages other than English, you will have to take it at a branch office of the Michigan Secretary of State.

 This workshop is co-sponsored by the Michigan Secretary of State.